stuartduff/woocommerce-dynamic-pricing-table/readme.txt

 For this extension to function [WooCommerce](https://www.woothemes.com/woocommerce/) and the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) extension must be installed and activated on your WordPress site.

 == Changelog ==

+= 1.0.3 - 27/08/16 =
+* Feature - Added the ability to display User Role Pricing discounts on WooCommerce sections.

 = 1.0.2 - 26/08/16 =
 * Fix - Changed the quantity number output to use the WooCommerce [wc_stock_amount()](https://docs.woocommerce.com/wc-apidocs/function-wc_stock_amount.html) function.